ucf-student/Danielle-Neal-Creative-Proj-1/README.md

 my chapters uniform in length and temperature, and I hope that what came of this process was a weird, zany, self-written chapter of someone's personal Bible.

-The final 3,000 word version of my Novel is saved as "Dani's Bible"
+The final 3,000 word version of my Novel is saved as "Dani's-Bibl.txte"